-The four training sessions will begin in April, and continue through the spring.
-Each selected community will then host film events through the remainder of 2021.
+The four virtual 2-hour training sessions will begin in March, and continue through the spring.
+Each selected community will then host film events through the remainder of 2022.

 3. I’ve never used film in my work before, can I still apply?

 Yes.
-We welcome applications from those that are new to the idea of using film as a tool in their work.
+We welcome applications from those who are new to the idea of using film as a tool in their work.
 We just ask that you tell us why you are excited about using film and what you hope to learn.
-We do also ask you to share any ideas you have for films you might like to screen, but it is ok if these are simply early brainstorms.
+We’d also like you to share ideas you have for films you might like to screen, but it is ok if these are simply early brainstorms.
 We’re just interested in learning about your vision for what a screening series could look like in your community.